Edge Intersection Graphs of L-Shaped Paths in Grids: Characterization and Recognition of Split

-So, we have $C- N(s) \not= \emptyset$.
-By Observation~\ref{obs:gem-domination}, $C$ contains at least two proper subsets $A,B$ such that no $S$-vertex has some neighbors in $A$ and some in $B$.
-It follows $C$ contains a proper subset $C'$ such that $C' \cup S'$ contains no $S$-bull, where $S'=N(C')\cap S$.
-We may choose $C'$ such that the edges between $C'$ and $S'$ form a connected subgraph of $G$.
-It follows that the vertices of $S'$ are pairwise comparable.
-By the induction hypothesis, $G- (C' \cup S')$ admits a $[\La]$-representation with no paths representing $S-S'$ on the trunk.
-We now add the paths of $C'$ to the trunk making them share the same bend-point which is placed just below the first branch.
-By moving the paths of the $S$-vertices on the crown up, we can preserve the required adjacency between them and the new paths.
-We can place the paths of $S'$ on the new branch, introducing no new paths on the trunk. \end{myproof} \begin{theorem} Let $G$ be a gem-free graph with a split partition $(C,S)$.
-Then $G$ admits an $[\La]$-representation iff $G$ does not contain $S_5$ as induced subgraphs. \end{theorem} \begin{myproof} By induction on the number of vertices.
+We partition the vertices of $S$ in the following way.
+Let $s_1$ be a maximal $S$-vertex, let $S_1$ be the set of $S$-vertices with a neighbor in common with $s_1$, and let $C_1=N(s_1)$.
+In general, for each $i$, $i \ge 2$, let $s_i$ be a maximal vertex in $S-(S_1 \cup \dots \cup S_{i-1})$, let $S_i$ be the set of $S$-vertices which have a neighbor in common with $s_i$, and let $C_i=N(s_i), (1 \le i \le k)$.
+By definition of $S_i$, for each i, $N(C_i) \cap S = S_i$.
+Since $G$ is gem-free, by Observation~\ref{obs:gem-domination}, for each $i$, $s_i$ dominates all vertices in $S_i$, so $N(S_i)=N(s_i) = C_i$.
+Since $N(s_1) \neq C_1$, there are at least two sets $S_i$ (that is, $k \ge 2)$.
+Since $G$ does not contain $G_8$, at least one of the subgraphs induced by $C_i \cup S_i$ (say, $C_j \cup S_j$), does not contain an $S$-bull.
+Then by Observation~\ref{obs:bull}, the vertices of $S_j$ are pairwise comparable.
+By the induction hypothesis, $G-(C_j \cup S_j)$ admits an $[\La]$-representation with no paths representing the vertices of $S-S_j$ lying on the trunk.
+Then by Observation~\ref{obs:threshold}, $G$ has an $[\La]$-representation with no paths representing $S$-vertices lying on the trunk. \end{myproof} \begin{theorem} Let $G$ be a gem-free graph with a split partition $(C,S)$.
+Then $G$ admits an $[\La]$-representation if and only if $G$ does not contain $G_5$ as an induced subgraph. \end{theorem} \begin{myproof} By induction on the number of vertices.
 We only need to prove the ``if'' part.
-Let $G$ be a gem-free graph with a split partition $(C,S)$ and not containing $S_6$.
-By Observation~\ref{obs:universal}, we may assume every vertex in $C$ has a neighbor in $S$.
-Let $x$ be a maximal vertex in $S$.
-By Observation~\ref{obs:universal}, we may assume $C- N(x) \not= \emptyset$.
-It follows from Observation~\ref{obs:gem-domination} that $S$ contains vertices $x_1, x_2, \ldots, x_k$ ($k \geq 2$) such that no vertex $s \in S$ has a neighbor in $N(x_i)$ and one in $N(x_j)$, $i \not= j$.
-Define $C_i = N(x_i)$, $S_i = N(C_i) \cap S$, for $i=1,2, \ldots, k$.
-If for some $C_i$, the vertices of $S_i$ are pairwise comparable, then we are done by the induction hypothesis and Observation~\ref{obs:threshold}.
-Therefore, for all $i$, $S_i$ must contain two incomparable vertices.
-That is, each set $C_i \cup S_i$ must contain an $S$-bull.
-It follows that $k=2$, and we may assume furthermore that $G_1= G[C_1 \cup S_1]$ does not contain two incomparable $S$-bulls, for otherwise, $G$ contains $S_5$.
-By Lemma~\ref{lem:two-bull}, there is a $[\La]$-representation of $G_1$ with no vertices of $S_1$ on the trunk.
+Let $G$ be a gem-free graph with a split partition $(C,S)$ and not containing $G_5$.
+As in the proof of Lemma~\ref{lem:two-bull}, we can assume that every vertex $c \in C$ has a neighbor in $S$ and that if $s \in S$, then $C-N(S) \neq \emptyset$.
+We can also assume that no $S$-vertex is isolated.
+Define $s_i, S_i$ and $C_i, (1 \le i \le k)$ as in the proof of Lemma~\ref{lem:two-bull}.
+Then for all $i$, $N(C_i) \cap S = S_i$.
+Since $G$ is gem-free, $s_i$ dominates all vertices in $S_i$, and so $N(S_i) = C_i$.
+If the vertices of some $S_i$ are pairwise comparable, then we are done by the induction hypothesis and Observation~\ref{obs:threshold}.
+Therefore, for each $i$, $S_i$ must contain two incomparable vertices, that is, the subgraph $G[C_i \cup S_i]$ must contain an $S$-bull.
+Since $G$ does not contain $G_5$, it follows that $k=2$ and also that $G[C_1 \cup S_1]$ does not contain $G_8$.
+By Lemma~\ref{lem:two-bull}, there is an $[\La]$-representation of $G_1$ with no vertices of $S_1$ on the trunk.
 By the induction hypothesis, the graph $G_2=G-(C_1 \cup S_1)$ has an $[\La]$-representation.
 We place the branches of $G_2$ under those of of $G_1$ and extend the vertical segments of the paths of $C-C_1$ to the crown of $G_1$.
 The adjacency of $G$ is preserved because $G_1$ has no $S$-vertices on the trunk in the $[\La]$-representation. \end{myproof}